2023 Fairleigh Dickinson vs. Purdue men's basketball game: Aftermath

 In its immediate aftermath, the game was considered possibly the biggest upset in tournament history, mainly owing to Fairleigh Dickinson's significant underdog status; besides being the largest upset of all time by point spread, Fairleigh Dickinson had entered the tournament as the 68th and last-ranked team overall, and it had received the Northeast Conference's automatic bid despite losing the conference championship game (champion Merrimack was ineligible due to its transition from Division II).
 FDU's 2022–23 strength of schedule ranked 363rd and last in Division I according to kenpom.com; also, as noted previously, FDU's roster per KenPom.com was the shortest overall in Division I, and defeated a team with all-American center Zach Edey, who was one of the tallest players in college basketball at 7 feet 4 inches.

 Purdue became the first team in tournament history to lose in consecutive years to 15-seeds or worse, having previously been eliminated by 15-seed Saint Peter's in the Sweet 16 of the 2022 tournament.

 Fairleigh Dickinson advanced to the Round of 32, in which it faced the 9-seed Florida Atlantic Owls on March 19, 2023.
 It was competitive throughout the majority of the game, and the Knights led throughout the first ten minutes of the second half.
 However, the Owls won the game 78–70, thus ending FDU's two-game Cinderella run.
 Florida Atlantic then went on a Cinderella run of their own, defeating No. 4 seed Tennessee 62–55 in the Sweet 16 and No. 3 seed Kansas State 79–76 in the Elite Eight to become the second 9-seed to advance to the Final Four since the tournament expanded to 64 teams in 1985.
 The Owls' season ended with a 72–71 loss to San Diego State after the Aztecs' Lamont Butler hit a jump shot at the buzzer.

 Two days after the Knights' loss to Florida Atlantic, head coach Tobin Anderson announced his departure from FDU after just one year to accept the head coaching position at Iona, which had its head coaching spot recently vacated by Rick Pitino, who departed after three seasons to coach at St. John's.

-The first-round loss by East No. 1 seed Purdue, second-round loss by West No. 1 seed Kansas, and Sweet Sixteen losses by South No. 1 seed Alabama and Midwest No. 1 seed Houston, led to the 2023 tournament becoming the first ever to not advance any of its top seeds to the Elite Eight.
+The first-round loss by East No. 1 seed Purdue, second-round loss by West No. 1 seed Kansas, and Sweet 16 losses by South No. 1 seed Alabama and Midwest No. 1 seed Houston, led to the 2023 tournament becoming the first ever to have none of its top seeds advance to the Elite Eight.

 Before the game, CBSSports.com reported there were 22 perfect brackets left in their March Madness tournament.
 After Purdue's loss however, it was reported that there were no longer any perfect brackets remaining, only two days after the tournament started.